 Thermal imaging cameras are thermographic cameras that visualise the infrared radiation that a material or object emits.
 Damp affected areas emit different radiation than dry areas, which allows the thermal imaging camera to show potential damp problem areas around your home.

-One of the benefits of thermal imaging for damp inspections is that it is completely non-invasive and very accurate when used by a trained thermographer.
-Interpreting readings from a thermal imaging camera is not easy, which is why it is crucial that the device is used by a trained professional.
-Make sure that you hire only a certified thermographer for your thermal imaging damp inspection.
+One of the benefits of thermal imaging for diagnosing damp problems is that it is completely non-invasive and very accurate when used by a trained thermographer.
+Interpreting readings from a thermal imaging camera is not easy.
+This is why it is crucial that the device is used by a trained professional.